 Interested in joining us?
 Click here for more information on working in the lab!

-9/14/14: TAPPI PEERS and IBBC conferences in Tacoma WA.
-Erik Budsberg, Rodrigo Morales, Mandana Ehsanipour and Chang Dou will give oral presentations.
-Rick Gustafson is the keynote speaker with a talk entitled "Advanced Hardwood Biofuels Northwest (AHB) – A multidisciplinary program to produce sustainable biofuels and bio-based chemicals from woody biomass".
+Erik Budsberg, Rodrigo Morales, Mandana Ehsanipour and Chang Dou gave oral presentations.
+Rick Gustafson was the keynote speaker with a talk entitled "Advanced Hardwood Biofuels Northwest (AHB) – A multidisciplinary program to produce sustainable biofuels and bio-based chemicals from woody biomass".